12: Just Another Body

 Beside her, a purple drone, smirking with narrow eyes.
 No points for guessing who that was.

-The clock started clicking again.
-That same erratic, uneven beat, never a steady tick-tock.
+The clock started beating again.
+That same erratic, uneven pulse, never a steady tick-tock.

 Her head snapped up at the sound, but she wasn’t scared.
 Just annoyed.
 Uzi stalked over to the great-grandfather clock.
 The second hand crept forward for several moments, then spun back.
 The minute hand shivered.
 There was no hour hand.